grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 }
 ```

-Note that the `BindleWith()` method doesn't contain validations but instead callsjust calls the constructor.
+Note that the `BundleWith()` method doesn't contain any validations but instead just calls the constructor.
 It is safe to do so in this case, because we know that:

 1. The string will be neither null nor empty, since we are appending values of both product names to the constant value of `"Bundle: "`.
 The result of such append operation will never give us an empty string or a `null`.
 2. The `_value` fields of both `this` and the `other` product name components must be valid, because if they were not, thease the two product names that contain those values would fail to be created in the first place.

-TODO TODO TODO

-Another example is the method we already saw for combining the model and configuration into a product name.
-If we look at it again:
+This was a case where we didn't need the validation because we were sure the input was valid.
+There may be another case - when it is more convenient for a static factory method to provide a validation on its own.
+Such validation may be more detailed and helpful as it is in a factory method made for specific case and knows more about what this case is.
+For example, let's look at  the method we already saw for combining the model and configuration into a product name.
+If we look at it again (it does not contain any validations yet):

 ```csharp
 public ProductName CombinedOf(string model, string configuration)